Monrovia HVAC: Learn What Causes a Wet Air Filter and How to Prevent It in the Future

 As your air conditioner cools the air, moisture condenses, just like the moisture on a glass of ice water.
 Normally, this water will drip into a collector pan that will carry it outside, away from the unit.
 If the collector pan or the lines leading from it become clogged, water will back up and overflow where it shouldn’t, causing damage to the ceiling, walls and floors.
 If undetected, the moisture can cause mold problems and even back up into the system itself, being absorbed by the air filter.

-If the air conditioner isn’t installed correctly, water may not drain where it should, and condensation from the evaporator coils may find its way to the air filter.
+If a professional team didn’t install your air conditioner correctly, water may not drain where it should.
+Furthermore, condensation from the evaporator coils may find its way to the air filter.
 Always look to a reliable contractor when installing a new A/C system.

 Slow Coolant Leak

 When the air conditioner develops a leak, it will still cool the air for a while.
 In fact, it will cool it so much that the coils will freeze.
-This reduces the amount of airflow and eventually the system will stop working, and moisture could make its way to the air filter.
+This reduces the amount of airflow and eventually the system will stop working.
+As a result, moisture could make its way to the air filter.
 If you discover that the coils are frozen, turn the unit off immediately and contact a certified technician for assistance.

 The best way to prevent the possibility of a wet air filter is to schedule regular maintenance with a reliable HVAC contractor.